digidentity/xmlmapper/README.md

 end
 ```

-Instead of `String`, `Boolean`, or `Integer` we say that it is a `Country` and HappyMapper takes care of the details of continuing the XML mapping through the country element.
+Instead of `String`, `Boolean`, or `Integer` we say that it is a `Country` and XmlMapper takes care of the details of continuing the XML mapping through the country element.

 ```ruby
 address = Address.parse(ADDRESS_XML_DATA, :single => true)